Why Are My Calls Failing? Every Reason & Fix (2026)

 | Jitter | >30ms = audible | Robotic voice, garbled audio | Enable QoS on router, use ethernet |

-Quality benchmark: MOS 1-5 scale.
-IT teams use 3.5 as minimum acceptable.
-Below 3.5 = robotic distortion.
-Above 4.0 = professional quality.
+Quality benchmark: MOS (Mean Opinion Score) ranges from 1-5.
+IT teams use 3.5 as the minimum acceptable threshold.
+Below 3.5, users hear robotic distortion.
+Above 4.0 is professional quality.

 Common SIP Error Codes